eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 Zenoh sessions automatically negotiate SHM support when doing Zenoh handshake.
 During the negotiation, each link partner node claims SHM support, SHM version and a list of SHM protocols that partner *can read*.
 As part of this negotiation, link partner nodes also make mutual SHM availability check - making sure that they can access each other's SHM segments.

 If sender sends an SHM buffer but a receiver (or an intermediate node) does not support shared memory by negotiation — Zenoh transparently falls back to copying.
 In that case, the buffer is converted into a regular `ZBytes` payload at the edge of the SHM domain, and the subscriber receives the data normally over the network.

+**Robustness**

+Zenoh SHM is built with robustness as a primary design goal, providing predictable and safe behavior even under heavy load, high concurrency, or constrained system resources.

+Key robustness properties

+1. Decentralized ownership model
+Each Provider independently manages its own SHM segments.
+This design removes global contention, eliminates single points of failure, and isolates faults—ensuring that memory corruption within one Provider cannot impact others.

+2. Automatic garbage collection of lost buffer references Zenoh includes built-in mechanisms to detect and reclaim buffers whose references have been lost, preventing memory leaks over long runtimes.
+Reference loss may occur in scenarios such as:

+      - A process that holds buffer references crashes
+      - Transport losses when using an unreliable protocol (e.g., UDP)
+      - Network reconnects due to interruptions or topology changes

+Currently, the worst-case lost buffer reference reclamation delay is 100ms.

+For mission-critical deployments, the Zenoh team can provide extended-support guidelines on designing SHM usage patterns that contain and recover from corruption (e.g., due to undefined behavior or unsafe writes).

+> **Best practices**
+>
+> Because reclaiming lost SHM buffers can incur additional latency, design systems to minimize lost buffer references.
+In particular, prefer the Reliable reliability option for SHM publications and use it together with reliable transport protocols.
+> > Note: this recommendation does not apply to congestion-control Drop behavior — messages intentionally dropped by congestion control are not treated the same as lost references.

 **Buffer memory management**